-be applied year round.282 CESA argues a \$949/MWh bid cap will achieve the Commission's goal for PDR to be dispatched before RDRR.283 CEDMC/CPower identify that a \$949/MWh minimizes the potential that PDRs may reach their dispatch limit before periods of most critical need.
-284 Upon further consideration, we agree with parties that it is appropriate at this time to establish a PDR bid cap of \$949/MWh, as this level will help ensure a more rational dispatch order and would minimize the potential of excluding resources that may have varying marginal costs from participating in the market when needed most.
+dispatch limit before periods of most critical need.
+283 Upon further consideration, we agree with parties that it is appropriate at this time to establish a PDR bid cap of \$949/MWh, as this level will help ensure a more rational dispatch order and would minimize the potential of excluding resources that may have varying marginal costs from participating in the market when needed most.
 While it is appropriate to adopt a \$949/MWh PDR bid cap at this time, we intend to revisit this requirement as needed and as more information is gathered on PDR bidding behavior and dispatch.
 We emphasize that the PDR bid cap is a cap and not a floor, and that supply-side DR resources are expected to competitively bid into the CAISO wholesale market, consistent with the Commission's DR principles adopted in D.16-09-056.
 The Commission has modified the decision with this change.

-PG&E agrees with the exemption from the PDR bid cap for DRAM resources for 2024 and requests that consideration of whether to apply the PDR bid cap to DRAM resources after 2024 be deferred to the DR proceeding.285 We decline to make this change, as the intention of this decision is for the bid cap to apply to all PDRs that are required to be dispatched into the real-time market.
+PG&E agrees with the exemption from the PDR bid cap for DRAM resources for 2024 and requests that consideration of whether to apply the PDR bid cap to DRAM resources after 2024 be deferred to the DR proceeding.284 We decline to make this change, as the intention of this decision is for the bid cap to apply to all PDRs that are required to be dispatched into the real-time market.

-CEDMC/CPower and SCE identify that long-start PDRs are not required to bid into the real-time market, and request the decision clarify that the bid cap
+CEDMC/CPower and SCE identify that long-start PDRs are not required to bid into the real-time market, and request the decision clarify that the bid cap proposal does not represent a requirement for long-start PDRs to bid or schedule into the real-time market for hours they are not already dispatched.285 We agree

-282 CLECA Opening Comments on Proposed Decision at 13.
+283 CEDMC/CPower Opening Comments on Proposed Decision at 8.

-283 CESA Opening Comments on Proposed Decision at 3.
+284 PG&E Opening Comments on Proposed Decision at 3.

-284 CEDMC/CPower Opening Comments on Proposed Decision at 8.
+285 CEDMC/CPower Opening Comments on Proposed Decision at 7; SCE Opening Comments on Proposed Decision at 8.